 Turn or loosen the soil eight to ten inches deep.
 Add fertilizer according to what is suggested on the seed packs and level the soil with a garden rake.
 Spread a thin layer of either compost or topsoil over the top.
 If time permits, allow two or three days for the micro-organisms to mingle and settle.

 The forecast for the last frost in the region where you live can be obtained by an Internet search.
 If you drew up a diagram, refer to it as a guide and transplant accordingly.
 Plant deep enough to cover all the roots then give the soil a good watering.
 Some seedlings may droop a bit at first, but they usually perk back within a few days.
 Coffee adds calcium and other nutrients to the soil.
 If you drink coffee and have some left, you may wish to water some plants with it after it cools.

 Indoor six to eight weeks before the last frost:

 Cabbage, broccoli, cauliflower, peppers, parsley, onion, celery, chives and artichokes.

 Start eggplant in a 4" pot only because they don't transplant well; also direct-seed eggplant outdoors in late March.

-Tomato seeds usually grow fast and grow the most when the temperature is between 68 to 78 degrees.
-Re-potting them three to five times before transplanting makes the stems stronger.
+Tomato seeds generally grow fast and grow the most in temperatures of 68 to 78 degrees Fahrenheit.
+Re-potting three to five times before transplanting makes the stems stronger.

 Cucumbers, melons, squash, pumpkin, and okra.